Nasir Player has faced his fair share of adversity when it comes to his career as a professional athlete.

-By the age of 12, he returned to the United States and transitioned from flag football to Americanized style football.
-Eventually, Player would find himself signing to Ascend Athletics sports agency in April 2020.
+By the age of 12, he returned to the U.S. and transitioned from flag football to american style football.
+Eventually, Player would find himself signing to Ascend Athletics Sports Agency in April 2020.

-While embarking on this journey, no one would have foreseen COVID-19 existing or causing havoc.
-COVID-19 has negatively impacted people in its own way.
-Player, a former ETSU football player, has not stopped feeling the effects COVID-19 on his football career post college since mid-March 2020.
+While embarking on this journey, no one would have foreseen the havoc that the COVID-19 pandemic would cause.
+Player, a former East Tennessee State University football player, has not stopped feeling the effects that COVID-19 had on his football career post-graduation.

-COVID-19 started around mid-March.
+The lockdown brought about by COVID-19 began around mid-March 2020.
 At the time, schools were sending students on spring break and deciding whether to allow the students to return to campus.
-East Tennessee State University had sent out an email to the students informing them to not return after spring break.
+ETSU sent out an email to the students informing them to not return after spring break.

 Before coming to ETSU, Player revealed in high school that the only way he would be able to join his high school football team was if he went to 6 a.m. workouts.
 Player wanted to play football so badly in high school, he got up at 4:30 a.m. and walked three miles to practice each day.

-“Honestly, nothing has changed about Nas.
-He’s still just as determined, if not more like back in high school,” said Brown.
+“Honestly, nothing has changed about Nas," said Brown.
+"He’s still just as determined, if not more, like back in high school,."